Guide

 Introduction

-The Virtual Asset (Service Providers) Act (as amended, the VASP Act) provides the framework for the conduct of virtual asset business in the Cayman Islands and for the registration and licensing of persons who are providing virtual asset services.
-The virtual asset service providers regime, which includes subsidiary legislation and related amendments to other financial services and regulatory legislation (the VASP Regime), is being implemented in two phases.
+The Virtual Asset (Service Providers) Act (as amended, the VASP Act) provides the framework for the conduct of virtual asset services in the Cayman Islands and for the registration and licensing of entities who provide virtual asset services.
+The virtual asset service providers regime, which includes subsidiary and related regulatory and financial services legislation (together, the VASP Regime), is being implemented in phases.

 Which entities are in-scope of the VASP Regime?

-A Cayman Islands registered entity which carries on, or purports to carrying on, virtual asset services in or from within the Cayman Islands is in-scope of the VASP Regime.
+An entity registered in the Cayman Islands which carries on, or purports to carry on, virtual asset services in or from within the Cayman Islands is in-scope of the VASP Regime and is required to be registered with or licensed by the Cayman Islands Monetary Authority (CIMA).
+Natural persons are prohibited from providing or holding themselves out as providing virtual asset services.

 What are the key requirements?